ParentSquare/faulty/README.md

 run succeeds, the circuit is fully closed and the circuit state is reset.
 If the test run fails, the circuit is opened and the cool-down is reset.

+When the storage backend supports atomic operations (the default `Memory` and `Redis` backends both do), the half-open test run is reserved exclusively.
+Other processes or threads that observe the half-open state while a test run is in progress will be skipped with `Faulty::OpenCircuitError`, just as if the circuit were still open.
+The reservation expires after `cool_down` so that a crashed process can't permanently wedge the circuit.

+This means `cool_down` does double duty: it gates how long the circuit waits before retrying after opening, and it bounds how long a half-open reservation is honored.
+Test runs that legitimately take longer than `cool_down` (for example, a slow downstream during recovery) will see their reservation expire mid-run, at which point another process can reserve and run the block concurrently.
+If your protected calls can run longer than `cool_down`, set `cool_down` to comfortably exceed the slowest expected latency for the protected operation, or accept that occasional duplicate half-open test runs are possible during slow recoveries.

 Each time the circuit changes state or executes the block, events are raised that are sent to the Faulty event notifier.
 The notifier should be used to track circuit failure rates, open circuits, etc.